Study shows regular exercise is linked to reduced insomnia - ExBulletin

 Tired of spending sleepless nights?
 According to new research, one of the most helpful things you can do may be to exercise.

-“People who are physically active have a lower risk of long-term and short-term insomnia symptoms and extreme sleep duration,” said study lead author and sleep expert Dr. Erla Bjornsdottir.
-Part-time lecturer and researcher at Reykjavik University.
+“People who are physically active have a lower risk of long-term and short-term insomnia symptoms and extreme sleep duration,” said study lead author Ella, a sleep expert and part-time lecturer and researcher at the University of Reykjavík.・Dr. Bjornsdottir said.

 the study The paper, published Tuesday in the journal BMJ Open, looked at data from more than 4,300 people aged 39 to 67 over a 10-year period.